XinShuYang/Docker-DPDK/README.md

 UIO driver binding and hugepage memory setting must be finished before building the container.

+In the test environment, there are two NICs bound to the igb_uio driver (port0,port1)

 1)Host setting:
 ```bash
 git clone https://github.com/XinShuYang/Docker-DPDK.git